-Ho Chi Minh City to Phnom Penh: Travel From Vietnam To Cambodia (2023)
+Ho Chi Minh City To Phnom Penh: Best Ways To Travel

-If you are like me and happen to be traveling clockwise on the famous banana pancake trail in Southeast Asia, then at some stage you will no doubt be needing to travel from Ho Chi Minh City to Phnom Penh.
+If you’re like me and happen to be traveling clockwise on the famous banana pancake trail in Southeast Asia, at some stage you will need to travel from Ho Chi Minh City to Phnom Penh.

-These are two huge cities, and there are numerous options you can choose from to travel this route from Vietnam to Cambodia.
-Though if you happen to be backpacking on a budget then maybe you can’t afford a flight but still want something semi-decent.
+These are two major cities, and there are plenty of options to get from Vietnam to Cambodia.
+Though it’s not always so straightforward, especially if you happen to be backpacking on a budget, can’t afford a flight, but still want something semi-decent.

-How I Book Cheap Transport In Vietnam: 12.Go Asia
+🚗 How I Book Cheap Transport In Cambodia: 12Go Asia

 Ho Chi Minh City To Phnom Penh Distance

-The distance from Ho Chi Minh City to Phnom Penh is approximately 240 kilometers.
-Sure this doesn’t sound like a lot, and if it was a straight journey it would be pretty damn easy.
+It’s around 240kms from Ho Chi Minh City, which doesn’t sound like a lot, and if it were a straight journey, it would be pretty easy.

 Ho Chi Minh City To Phnom Penh Travel Time

-Depending on the type of transport you decide to book from Ho Chi Minh City to Phnom Penh will affect how long it takes to travel.
+Depending on the type of transport you book from Ho Chi Minh City to Phnom Penh will affect how long it takes to travel.

-Limo Van: The Limo Van is slightly quicker than taking a bus at just 6 hours.
-This is simply because there are fewer people on the van so less waiting around for everyone to get out of Vietnam and into Cambodia.
+Limo Van: The Limo Van is slightly quicker at just 6 hours.
+This is simply because there are fewer people on the van, so less waiting around for everyone to get out of Vietnam and into Cambodia.

-Flight: The quickest way is no doubt flying as the total journey time from Ho Chi Minh City to Phnom Penh is an easy 50 minutes.
-Though keep in mind this is an international flight so it is recommended you arrive at the airport 3 hours prior to departure.
+Flight: The quickest way is no doubt flying as from Ho Chi Minh City to Phnom Penh it’s an easy 50 minutes.
+Though keep in mind this is an international flight, so it’s recommended you arrive at the airport 3 hours prior to departure.

 exploring around the city center in phnom penh